 FINMA works together with other Swiss and foreign authorities to enforce financial market laws.
 Authorities cooperate at the national and international level and coordinate their investigations wherever possible and necessary.

 FINMA’s goal in enforcement proceedings is always to impose the measures it deems most proportionate (enforcement instruments).
 Its powers are extensive.
-They include precautionary measures or measures to restore compliance with the law, withdrawing authorisation, liquidating unauthorised companies, issuing industry bans and ordering the disgorgement of profits generated illegally.
+They include precautionary measures or measures to restore compliance with the law, withdrawing authorisation, liquidating unauthorised companies, issuing industry and activity bans and ordering the disgorgement of profits generated illegally.
 It can also publish final rulings naming those involved.

 Enforcement differs fundamentally from ongoing supervision.
 FINMA’s supervisory activities entail continual interaction with supervised institutions in all key areas and at all hierarchical levels, often by way of informal discussions.